Joint Injections (Knees, Hips, Shoulders, Etc.)

 Our joints carry us seamlessly through the day.

 Whether we are lifting groceries from the car, climbing ladders, or hugging our children close, the joints in our body make all movement possible.
 Until they don’t.
 If joint pain is making simple tasks painful, a joint injection can help.
 At The Pain Experts of Arizona, we offer innovative joint injections Phoenix residents can receive as a way to manage pain without more invasive surgery.
-If you’re ready to get back to pain-free living, learn more about these procedures in the following video and article, or schedule your consultation with our team.
+If you’re ready to get back to pain-free living, learn more about these procedures in the following video and article, or schedule your Phoenix joint injections consultation with our team.